Funny About Love: Cast

-Post Production
+Production

 The film was originally produced with Gene Wilder's character having three love interests - Christine Lahti, Mary Stuart Masterson, and Farrah Fawcett.
 After test screenings, a decision was made to cut all of Fawcett's scenes and re-edit.
 These edits were late in the production process, and it is believed that some promotional material was distributed with incorrect information.
 Fawcett is not credited in the movie.

 Release

 Box office

-Funny About Love opened in 1,213 theaters on September 21, 1990 and grossed $3,036,352 in its opening weekend, landing at #5, behind Goodfellas, Postcards from the Edge's second weekend, Ghost's eleventh, and Narrow Margin.
+Funny About Love opened in 1,213 theaters on September 21, 1990, and grossed $3,036,352 in its opening weekend, landing at #5, behind Goodfellas, Postcards from the Edge's second weekend, Ghost's eleventh, and Narrow Margin.
 The film would eventually gross $8,141,292 in the domestic box office.

 Critical reception

 The film was panned by critics.
 Based on 7 reviews, the film has a 0% rating on review aggregator website Rotten Tomatoes.

 Janet Maslin of the New York Times gave the film a mixed review.

-Roger Ebert of the Chicago Sun-Times had nothing but disdain for the film, giving it only a half of a star rating out of the four stars scale he utilized.
+Roger Ebert of the Chicago Sun-Times had nothing but disdain for the film, giving it only a half of a star rating out of the four stars scale he used.

-Gene Siskel was also scathing in his review on Siskel and Ebert’s show At the Movies, remarking that unusually for him, during the screening of the film he stood up in horror at one scene taking place at a sporting event, and said to Ebert: “I’ve seen it all.”
+Gene Siskel was also scathing in his review on Siskel and Ebert's show At the Movies, remarking that unusually for him, during the screening of the film he stood up in horror at one scene taking place at a sporting event and said to Ebert, "I've seen it all."